Impact of nutrients on hunger

 or based on averages in healthy populations, estimating what is “normal”.

 But different people have different needs for different nutrients (what does “normal” even mean?!).
 So whilst these recommendations can provide a guide, that doesn’t necessarily mean these targets are the same as what is optimal for YOU.

-This question is also complicated by the fact it is difficult to know exactly how much of some of these nutrients will be in the food you are eating, and it is almost impossible to estimate how much of these nutrients you will actually absorb from your food because this, again, is very different for different foods and for different people.
+This question is also complicated by the fact it is difficult to know exactly how much of some of these nutrients will be in the food you are eating.
+And it is almost impossible to estimate how much of these nutrients you will actually absorb from your food.
+This is because, again, it is very different for different foods and for different people.

 Should I track my nutrient intake?

-A sensible approach for many people, whatever dietary approach they are following, is simply to try and have a varied diet that includes lots of nutritionally dense, minimally processed foods.
+A sensible approach for many people, whatever dietary approach they are following, is simply to try and have a varied diet.
+One which includes lots of nutritionally dense, minimally processed foods.
 This will likely help you meet most of your dietary needs and therefore, based on the ‘nutrient leverage hypothesis’, reduce your hunger levels.